Pylons/pyramid/docs/narr/views.rst

   will be a :term:`model` object.

 request
-  A :mod:`pyramid` Request object representing the current WSGI request.
+  A :app:`Pyramid` Request object representing the current WSGI request.

 The following types work as view callables in this style: